MIDS-scaling-up/v3a/week02/lab/README.md

 # the index depends on your camera setup and which one is your USB camera.
-# you may need to change to 1 depending on your local config
+# you may need to change to 1 or 2 depending on your machine.
-cap = cv2.VideoCapture(0)
+cap = cv2.VideoCapture(0) # with macOS and an iphone, this might be your iphone camera

 while(True):
     # Capture frame-by-frame